Story91/Gambly/README.md

 2. Passes the user's wallet address as the recipient parameter
 3. Shows a success notification with the claim transaction hash
 4. No manual claim button is shown - the process is fully automated

+### Welcome Bonus Claiming
+New users can claim a welcome bonus of tokens:
+1. The system checks if the user has already claimed using the `claimed` mapping in the claim contract
+2. If not claimed, displays a claim button with the amount from `CLAIM_AMOUNT`
+3. Users can claim once per wallet address
+4. The claim amount is dynamically read from the contract and formatted for display

 ### Environment Setup
 Make sure to set up your `.env` file with the required variables: